rackerlabs/rackspace-how-to/content/cloud-servers/prepare-for-high-traffic-events.md

 - [Forced reboot checks that cause longer downtimes](/how-to/ensure-servers-reboot-successfully/)

-### Create awareness of event and document important facts in advance
+### Create awareness of the event and document important facts in advance

 Document the following information: